-Poll: Near Majority of Americans See Donald Trump Beating Joe Biden
+Poll: Near Majority See Donald Trump Beating Joe Biden in Debates

-Nearly a majority of Americans believe President Donald Trump will beat former Vice President Joe Biden in the 2020 presidential election, according to a USA Today/Suffolk University Poll poll released Sunday.
+Nearly a majority of Americans believe President Donald Trump will beat former Vice President Joe Biden in the 2020 presidential debates, according to a USA Today/Suffolk University Poll poll released Sunday.

-The poll found that 47 percent of Americans believe that Trump will get reelected, as opposed to 41 percent who think Biden will win.
+The poll found that 47 percent of Americans believe that Trump will win the debates, as opposed to 41 percent who think Biden will win.

-Forty-seven percent of Independent voters believe that Trump will win, whereas only 37 percent believe Biden will triumph.
+Forty-seven percent of Independent voters believe that Trump will win during the debates, whereas only 37 percent believe Biden will triumph.

 Curtis Saffi, an independent from Hampton, Georgia, said he plans to vote for Biden.
 Although, he admitted, “Trump is gonna run all over Biden.”